Widow in Newfoundland with a $1M Estate: Cottage Capital Gains and Probate Fees in 2026

 | Total estate | $1,000,000 | — | $620,000 |

 Two things happen at death.
 First, Newfoundland assesses probate on the gross estate.
 Second, section 70(5) of the Income Tax Act triggers a deemed disposition of both properties at fair market value.
 The principal residence exemption shelters the St. John's home.
-The cottage gets no such shelter — and its $300,000 gain is large enough to cross the $250,000 threshold where the two-tier capital gains inclusion rate changes the math.
+The cottage gets no such shelter — and its $300,000 gain is fully taxable at Canada's flat 50% capital gains inclusion rate (the proposed June 2024 increase to 66.67% above $250K was cancelled by the federal government in March 2025).

 Newfoundland Probate: $6,000 on $1M — Mid-Range for Canada